jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 What happens if you want to `map` over it ?

-The first element is an `Int`, the second element is an `String`, and the third is a `User`.
+The first element is an `Int`, the second element is a `String`, and the third is a `User`.
 Your `map` function would probably look like this:

 <script src="https://gist.github.com/jto/4d7a4392a84da8446f69.js?file=2_map.scala"></script>

-But having to pass as much function as there's elements in this `HList` is unpractical.
+But having to pass as much functions as there are elements in this `HList` is unpractical.
-Also, defining `map` this way means you need several definition of `map`.
+Also, defining `map` this way means you need several definitions of `map`.
 One for each `HList` size.

 What you want is to pass to `map` a function that works on `Int` and `String`, and `User`, and let the compiler apply it on each elements of the `HList`.
 Something like this: